mccoderpy/discord.py-message-components/docs/_build/html/_sources/interaction.rst.txt

       'Defers' the response, showing a loading state to the use.

       .. important::
-         If you dont respond with an message using :meth:`respond` or edit the original message using :meth:`edit` within less than 3 seconds, discord will indicates that the interaction failed and the interaction-token will be invalidated.
+         If you doesn't respond with an message using :meth:`respond` or edit the original message using :meth:`edit` within less than 3 seconds, discord will indicates that the interaction failed and the interaction-token will be invalidated.
          To provide this us this method